Articles on: Roles of Gentiles in Messianic Judaism

-You shall not add to the word which I command you, nor take from it, that you may keep the commandments of HaShem your G-d which I command you.
+You shall not add to the word which I command you, nor take from it, that you may keep the commandments of Yehovah your God which I command you.

 Our bottom line is:

-Let us hear the conclusion of the whole matter: Fear G-d and keep His commandments, for this is man’s all.
+Let us hear the conclusion of the whole matter: Fear God and keep His commandments, for this is man???s all.

 Issue #1: This new teaching claims that Jews and Gentiles have different covenant obligations and different standards of righteousness.